jckantor/jckantor.github.io/README.md

 ## Other Projects

 * [Rainy Lake Hydrology](http://jckantor.github.io/Rainy-Lake-Hydrology/) Analysis and modeling of lake levels and flows on the Namakan Reservoir / Rainy Lake / Rainy River system.
+* [Airbag Design for Cargo Airdrop](http://jckantor.github.io/Airbag-Design-for-Cargo-Airdrop/) IPython notebooks for the simulation and control of airbags for cargo airdrops.